 Cloud CAD and future PLM challenges

 What is my conclusion?
 Cloud CAD becomes a reality.
 I’m excited to see many new opportunities with cloud CAD tools.
-Onshape is clearly bringing few very fresh cloud ideas.
+Onshape is clearly bringing a few very fresh cloud ideas.
 However, after all, customers will be real voters.
-Wearing my PLM hat, here is my PLM specific conclusion.
+Wearing my PLM hat, here is my PLM-specific conclusion.
 PLM vendors still have some time to get themselves prepared for a new reality of cloud CAD systems like Onshape and others.
-Data integration is clearly big deal and will become a very important thing.
-It is good time to re-think the role and appearance of PDM and other engineering collaboration tools.
+Data integration is clearly a big deal and will become a very important thing.
+It is a good time to re-think the role and appearance of PDM and other engineering collaboration tools.
 Just my thoughts…

 Pictures provided by Onshape.